Table of Contents

 Suede is very easily ruined by water, which causes stains on its surface.
 Even a rain shower can ruin a pair of suede boots.
 But the sensitive nature of suede also means you must be careful of how you waterproof it, as something like a wax cannot be rubbed on its surface.
 Rather, suede needs to be treated with a waterproofing spray and even then, it should not be readily subjected to high amounts of water.

-Full grain or top grain leather is made from the strongest part of the animal hide and therefore makes the most durable and most water-resistant form of leather.
+Full Grain or top grain leather is made from the strongest part of the animal hide and therefore makes the most durable and most water-resistant form of leather.
 However, like other leathers it should also be treated with a wax or spray to improve its waterproofness.

-Our MAHI bags are made from full grain leather and therefore have a certain level of natural water resistance.
+The majority of our MAHI bags are made from full grain leather and therefore have a certain level of natural water resistance.
 However, you may wish to improve this further, and for this we would recommend using a wax based product.
 For our products in vintage cognac, we recommend using a waterproof spray only.

 Please note: it is advised that you always patch test a new leather care product on an inconspicuous area of the leather before applying it all over, as some products may alter the colour and/or texture of the leather in a way you are not happy with.